rinchenlama0075/Tip-Calculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+-[X] Added and removed a slider based Tip adjustment that was provided more and easier adjustments of tip

 ## Video Walkthrough